Sonsbeek '49: Europese Beeldhouwkunst in de Open Lucht

 C.E.
 Alexander (city architect)

 L.P.J.
-Braat (Editor in Chief Kroniek van Kunst en Cultuur Amsterdam)
+Braat (editor in chief of Kroniek van Kunst en Cultuur Amsterdam)

 G.